How To Paint Tile Floors? (6 DIY Steps)

 Repair Damaged Tiles

-If you have damaged tiles, repair (fix) them before applying paint.
-If you don’t repair the damaged spots, the paint will soak into the holes (cracks), and the finish will be uneven.
+If the tile floor is damaged, repair (or fix) them with latex or acrylic caulk before applying the paint.
+If you don’t repair the damaged spot, the paint will soak into the holes (or cracks), and create an uneven finish.

 1. Use latex or acrylic latex caulk.